StueyMC/Visualizations/Examples/CustomVizReact/ReadMe.md

-# MooD - Custom Visualization
+# Mood - Tabulator Data Grid Component

 ## Description

-A solution for MooD to provide an improved, accessible and user friendly DataGrid component so that anyone can consume and interact with Tabulator data from MooD on the web using keyboard functionality and/or Assistive Technology.
+A solution for Mood to provide an improved, accessible and user friendly DataGrid component so that anyone can consume and interact with Tabulator data from Mood on the web using keyboard functionality and/or Assistive Technology.

-## Data Grid Documentation
+## Tabulator User Guide

-TODO: Documentation can be found at ...
-(Where should the documentation be?)
+For user guidance documentation, see [Tabulator Guide](./UserGuide.md)

 ## File Structure
 - root